Telefonica/confluence-tools/components/markdown-confluence-sync/README.md

   * Alert content including formatted text, code, and lists is preserved in the conversion.
   * This feature is disabled by default for backward compatibility.
-    Enable it by setting `rehype.alerts: true`.
+    Enable it by setting `rehype.githubAlerts: true`.
   * For example, the following markdown alert:
     ```markdown
     > [!NOTE]